isage/SDL-mirror/README.md

 ## Differences between this and vita2d version

-* First of all, it's based on a 2.0.12 instead of 2.0.8-seomething.
+* First of all, it's based on a 2.0.12 instead of 2.0.8-something.
 * It fully supports everything that an SDL render should (while vita2d version doesn't support blending and RenderCopyEx)
 * It also supports filesystem functions, while vita2d version doesn't
-* It is and always be based on a fixed SDL release, not on some middle-point commit.
+* It is and always will be based on a fixed SDL release, not on some middle-point commit.

 ## Thanks
 * @xerpi for initial (vita2d) port.